-Based on our anticipated market capitalization and the current composition of our income, assets, and operations, we believe we were not a PFIC for U.S. federal income tax purposes for our most recent taxable year ended December 31, 2021 and we do not expect to be a PFIC for the current taxable year or for foreseeable future years.
-PFIC status is a factual determination, however, and must be made annually after the close of each taxable year.
-Moreover, the value of our assets for purposes of the PFIC determination will generally be determined by reference to the public price of the Shares, which could fluctuate significantly.
-Therefore, there can be no assurance that we will not be classified as a PFIC for U.S. federal income tax purposes for the current taxable year or for future years.
+Based on our income and assets, and the value of our Shares, we do not believe that we were a PFIC for U.S. federal income tax purposes for the taxable year ended December 31, 2022 and we do not expect to become a PFIC for the current taxable year or in any future taxable year.
+PFIC status is a factual determination, however, and must be made annually after the close of each taxable year, on the basis of the composition of our income and assets.
+Therefore, there can be no assurance that we were not classified as a PFIC for U.S. federal income tax purposes for the taxable year ended December 31, 2022, or will not be classified as a PFIC for U.S. federal income tax purposes for the current taxable year or in any future taxable year.

-If we are a PFIC for any taxable year during which a U.S. Holder holds Shares, the U.S. Holder will be subject to special tax rules with respect to any "excess distribution" that the U.S. Holder receives and any gain that the U.S. Holder recognizes from a sale or other disposition (including a pledge) of its Shares, unless the U.S. Holder makes a

-"mark-to-market" election as discussed below.
+If we are a PFIC for any taxable year during which a U.S. Holder holds Shares, the U.S. Holder will be subject to special tax rules with respect to any "excess distribution" that the U.S. Holder receives and any gain that the U.S. Holder realizes from a sale or other disposition (including a pledge) of its Shares, unless the U.S. Holder makes a "mark-to-market" election as discussed below.
 Distributions received by a U.S. Holder on Shares in a taxable year that exceed 125% of the average annual distributions on the Shares that the U.S. Holder received in the three preceding taxable years or, if shorter, the U.S. Holder's holding period for the Shares, will be treated as an excess distribution.
 Under these special tax rules:

-- •the excess distribution or gain will be allocated pro rata over the U.S. Holder's holding period for the Shares; - •amounts allocated to the taxable year of the excess distribution or of the sale or other disposition and to any taxable years in the U.S. Holder's holding period prior to the first taxable year in which we are classified as a PFIC (a "pre-PFIC year") will be taxable as ordinary income; and - •amounts allocated to each prior taxable year, other than the current taxable year or a pre-PFIC year, will be subject to tax at the highest tax rate in effect applicable to the U.S. Holder for that year, and such amounts will be increased by an additional tax equal to interest on the resulting tax deemed deferred with respect to such years.
+othe excess distribution or gain will be allocated pro rata over the U.S. Holder's holding period for the Shares;

+oamounts allocated to the current taxable year and to any taxable years in the U.S. Holder's holding period prior to the first taxable year in which we are classified as a PFIC (each, a "pre-PFIC year") will be subject to tax as ordinary income; and oamounts allocated to each prior taxable year, other than the current taxable year or a pre-PFIC year, will be subject to tax at the highest tax rate in effect applicable to the U.S. Holder for that year, and such amounts will be increased by an additional tax equal to interest on the resulting tax deemed deferred with respect to such years.